steve2600/Verdicto-AI-1/README.md

 - Framer Motion (for animations)
 - Three js (for 3d models)

-All relevant files live in the 'src' directory.
+All relevant files live in the 'src/frontend' directory.

 Use pnpm for the package manager.